Jake Dolegala: Winnipeg Blue Bombers

 On September 16, 2024, it was announced that Dolegala had signed a practice roster agreement with the Winnipeg Blue Bombers.
 He dressed for five regular season games and two post-season games, including the Blue Bombers' loss to the Toronto Argonauts in the 111th Grey Cup game.
 He was released on May 2, 2025.

 Hamilton Tiger-Cats

 Dolegala signed a practice roster agreement with the Hamilton Tiger-Cats on June 8, 2025.
 Following an injury to short-yardage specialist, Ante Milanovic-Litre, Dolegala was promoted to the active roster for the July 20 game against the Ottawa Redblacks.
+He played in the last 13 regular season games of the 2025 season, operating the short-yardage team, where he had 22 carries for 50 yards and one touchdown.

+To start the 2026 season, Dolegala was the third-string quarterback while also continuing to operate the short-yardage team.
+However, after incumbent starter, Bo Levi Mitchell, was injured in week 5 and Tre Ford was ineffective in relief, Dolegala was named the starter for the week 6 game against the Roughriders.